Culinary School Pros and Cons: How to Decide If It’s For You

 So, Who Is Culinary School Right For?

-It’s also for people who see education as an investment in themselves and in their futures, and who understand that there is great potential to see both financial and personal returns on that investment.
+It’s also for people who see education as an investment in themselves and in their futures, and who understand that there is great potential to receive both financial and personal returns on that investment.

 This article was originally published on May 4, 2021, and has since been updated.